flatironinstitute/mountainsort/docs/source/index.rst

 The following instructions are for installing MountainSort on Ubuntu 16.04 (recommended).
 Installation instructions for developers (requiring compilation) can be found here :doc:`installation_advanced`.

+*Note: These packages have not quite been updated yet.
+Please wait until Nov 21st*

 .. code:: bash

 	add-apt-repository -y ppa:magland/mountainlab